Dutch voting guide sites offline in apparent cyber attack

 "Our website has alas just been hit by a DDoS attack.
 Our priority is in getting the StemWijzer back on line again as quickly as possible," they said in a tweet Wednesday morning.

-Spokeswoman Anita de Jong of ProDemos, the organization that runs the Stemwijzer, later said the site was accessible again but added the site remained under attack.
+Spokeswoman Anita de Jong of ProDemos, the organisation that runs the Stemwijzer, later said the site was accessible again but added the site remained under attack.

 "We're seeing a lot of international traffic.
 What happens is we are able to solve the problem for a while, and then it resurfaces," she said.